Google PhD fellowship program

 Google PhD Fellowships directly support graduate students as they pursue their PhD, as well as connect them to a Google Research Mentor.

 Nurturing and maintaining strong relations with the academic community is a top priority at Google.
 The Google PhD Fellowship Program was created to recognize outstanding graduate students doing exceptional and innovative research in areas relevant to computer science and related fields.
 Fellowships support promising PhD candidates of all backgrounds who seek to influence the future of technology.
-Google’s mission is to foster inclusive research communities and encourage people of diverse backgrounds to apply.
-We currently offer fellowships in Africa, Australia, Canada, East Asia, Europe, India, Latin America, New Zealand, Southeast Asia and the United States.
+Our research teams impact technology used by people all over the world and we encourage people of a wide range of backgrounds to apply.
+We currently offer fellowships in Africa, Australia, Canada, East Asia, Europe, India, Latin America, the Middle East, New Zealand, Southeast Asia and the United States.

 Quick links